Windward Cove

 No analysis available

-Cable TV appears to be included in the building's maintenance fees.
-At least one public remark directly states, "HOA fees include a group cable package," and MLS association_fee_includes shows CABTV on 4 of 20 listings.
-This looks like a real building-level inclusion rather than a one-off agent mistake.
+Cable TV appears to be included in Windward Cove's maintenance fees.
+At least one public remark directly states, "HOA fees include a group cable package," which aligns with the prior high-confidence MLS pattern showing CABTV on 5/20 listings.

 No analysis available